If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 Now we have more detailed keyword data about the Black Friday search term.

 This step is necessary because it is not enough to create your event blog around the broad topic of Black Friday.
-To make the most of it, you have to focus on a section of the Black Friday deal.
+To maximise it, you must focus on a section of the Black Friday deal.

 For instance, you can create an event blog around internet marketing tools sold at discounted prices during the Black Friday season.

-Or you may choose to start an event blog around sports equipment that goes on sale during a particular sporting event.
+Or you may start event blogs around sports equipment on sale during a particular sporting event.

 Once you’re done with your keyword research, the next step is to register a domain name and purchase the right hosting package.

-For the domain name, while the exact name match might not hold weight anymore in search ranking, it will do good for branding to go for a domain name that reflects the blog topic.
+While the exact name match might not hold weight anymore in search ranking for the domain name, it will do good for branding to go for a domain name that reflects the blog topic.

 At the barest minimum, choose a domain name that closely reflects your topic of discussion.
 It will make it easy for potential visitors to understand your listing information quickly.